-STDs are a significant public health problem in the United States.
-Every year, an estimated 20 million new sexually transmitted infections (STIs) are reported to the Centers for Disease Control and Prevention (CDC) in the United States.
-In 2018 they reached record breaking levels and continue to increase year to year.¹
+STI’s are a significant public health problem in the United States.
+Every year, an estimated 27 million1,5 new sexually transmitted infections are reported to the Centers for Disease Control and Prevention (CDC) in the United States at a cost of $16 billion in direct medical costs.
+Fifteen- to twenty-four-year-olds account for half of all new STI infections.3 In 2021, STI’s reached record breaking levels and they continue to increase year to year.2

-Arlington Scientific advocates the use of the RPR test (a nontreponemal test) that detects antibodies formed in response to damaged host cells for screening donors.
+Arlington Scientific advocates the use of the RPR test (a nontreponemal test) that detects antibodies formed in response to damaged host cells as the primary way of screening donors.
 The RPR test indicates if a person has an active infection.
-This test follows the CDC’s recommended traditional algorithm.8
+This test follows the CDC’s recommended traditional algorithm.9

 Syphilis is transmitted by individuals in either the primary or secondary stage of the disease but often these people do not even realize that they are infected.
-In primary syphilis the initial sign of the disease is a sore known as a chancre, a firm round, small and painless sore which appears at the site where the organism entered the body.
+Primary syphilis is characterized by single or multiple ulcerative-like lesions known as chancres, a firm round, small and painless sore which appears at the site where the organism entered the body.
+Chancres can persist for 2-6 weeks before healing.
 Untreated, the disease will progress to the secondary stage.

-This stage of the disease is characterized by a rash on one or several areas of the body.
+This stage of the disease begins 2-24 weeks after most primary lesions heal.
+It is characterized by a rash on one or several areas of the body.
 These rashes typically do not itch and can present while the initial chancre is healing or a few weeks after it has healed.
 The rashes typically appear on the palms of the hands and the bottom of the feet.
 These rashes range from difficult to see to rough, red, or reddish-brown spots.
-The rash can have a different appearance on different parts of the body and often even resemble rashes characteristic of other disease states.
+The rash can have a different appearance on different parts of the body and often even resembles rashes characteristic of other disease states.
 Other symptoms that can begin during the secondary stage are swollen lymph nodes, sore throat, fever, headache, weight loss, fatigue, and muscle aches.
-Untreated, the infection will progress to the latent stage.
+Signs and symptoms of secondary syphilis usually resolve in three months and can last up to twelve months.
+Untreated, the infection will progress to the late and latent stage.

 The ASI® Automated RPR (rapid plasma reagin) Test for syphilis is a qualitative and semiquantitative nontreponemal flocculation test for the detection of reagin (anti-nontreponemal antibody) antibodies in human serum and plasma as a screening test for serological evidence of syphilis, for use on the ASI Evolution® Automated Syphilis Analyzer.